Patchouli oil is an essential oil derived from the leaves of the patchouli plant, a type of aromatic herb.

 - Mix patchouli oil and carrier oil.

-- Apply a couple drops of your test solution to the absorbent pad of a Band-Aid, and place it on the inside of your forearm.
+- Apply a few drops of your test solution to the absorbent pad of a bandage, and place it on the inside of your forearm.

-- Remove the Band-Aid after 48 hours to check for signs of skin irritation.
+- Remove the bandage after 48 hours to check for signs of skin irritation.

 Patchouli oil can also be used for aromatherapy via methods like steam inhalation or a diffuser.
 Like with topical applications, it’s important to dilute essential oils appropriately.